 **I’m not saying I have to drink to have a good time, but I will say, particularly in my mid-twenties, that I was more likely to have a good time when I did.
 I’m not sure that’s changed much in fifteen years, but I now abstain more evenings than I partake.

-The Question comes up often.
+The question comes up often.
 Is it better to live for tomorrow or live like there’s no tomorrow?

-The Question is asked, in various forms, on the internet.
-A recent thread on the White Coat Investor Forum was started looking for answers to The Question from people in their 80s and 90s.
+We ask ourselves The Question and answer with our wallets.
+Whether we know it or not, we’re constantly making decisions that give us what we want when we want it (Now!), or we deny ourselves to be better positioned for a financially secure future.recent thread on the White Coat Investor Forum was started looking for answers to The Question from people in their 80s and 90s.
 Rather than answer the question, I suggested he check out the Bogleheads, where Taylor Larimore and many a frugal and wealthy retiree hang out.